July 21, 2025 (4mo ago) — last updated October 30, 2025 (1mo ago)

 What should be in a professional bid package?

 Treat your submission as a sales document.
-Essential documents include:
+Essential items include:

 • Itemized scope with clear inclusions and exclusions